 (WP Manage Ninja)

-The first one was released on May 27, 2003, and the last one on December 8, 2020.
+This is the most since in a year the platform’s launch in 2003.
 On average, major core updates are released every 152 days.
 All WordPress versions have been named after jazz musicians since the developers are jazz music lovers.

 (WordPress)